Turkish military denies it hit Syrian hospital

 Since launching its ground offensive inside Syria’s Afrin region in January, it has driven YPG forces back from the Turkish border and advanced on the western and eastern flanks of the town of Afrin itself.

-A spokeswoman for the U.N. human rights office said it had “deeply alarming reports” of civilians killed and wounded in Afrin, and of the Kurds preventing civilians from leaving.
+A spokeswoman for the U.N. human rights office said it had had “deeply alarming reports” of civilians killed and wounded in Afrin, and of the Kurds preventing civilians from leaving.

+About 11,000 people, many of them Kurdish migrants, marched in the northern German city of Hanover on Saturday to protest the Turkish military operation in Afrin.

+Local police said the demonstration, scheduled to mark the Kurdish New Year, was largely peaceful although they confiscated banned flags and signs linked to the banned Kurdistan Workers Party (PKK).
+Two people were detained, police said.

-Reporting by Dominic Evans; Editing by Mark Potter
+Reporting by Dominic Evans in Istanbul; additional reporting by Reuters TV; Editing by Mark Potter and Richard Balmforth